-They are responsible for overseeing safeguarding policy, safe recruitment, training, compliance and implementation along with liaising with the Diocese.
-They are the people you can talk to if you are unhappy, or have seen or heard something about a child or adult that concerns you.
+He oversees the safeguarding policy, safe recruitment, training, compliance and implementation along with liaising with the Diocese.
+You can talk to him if you have seen or heard something about a child or adult that concerns you.

 You can contact The Minister or a PSC via the Church Office 0121 433 5518 or by emailing